fifc/yos/README.md

-NuOS build scripts
+YOS build scripts
 ==========================

-The easiest way to create a NuOS build environment.
-These scripts will download and compile all of the components needed for using NuOS.
+The easiest way to create a YOS build environment.
+These scripts will download and compile all of the components needed for using YOS.

 Prerequisites